 The selling stockholders are selling 700,000 shares of class A common stock.
-The following table sets forth with respect to each of the selling stockholders (1) the number of shares of class A common stock held by that selling stockholder prior to the offering, (2) the number of shares of class A common stock to be sold by that selling stockholder in the offering, (3) the amount of class A common stock that the selling stockholder will hold after completion of the offering, and (4) the percentage of the outstanding class A common stock that the selling stockholder will hold after completion of the offering, without giving effect to the exercise of the underwriters' over-allotment option.
+The following table sets forth with respect to each of the selling stockholders (1) the number of shares of class A common stock held by that selling stockholder prior to the offering, (2) the number of shares of class A common stock to be sold by that selling stockholder in the offering, (3) the amount of class A common stock that the selling stockholder will hold after completion of the offering, and (4) the percentage of the outstanding class A common stock that the selling stockholder will hold after of the offering, without giving effect to the exercise of the underwriters' over-allotment option.

-Number of Shares of Class A Common Stock Shares of Class A Common Stock to be Completion Name of Selling Stockholder Held Prior to the Offering Sold in the Offering BancBoston Investments, Inc 437,833 200,000 237,833 1.5% Alta Subordinated Debt Partners III, L.P 954,681 476,640 478,041 3.0% Fulcrum Venture Capital Corporation 273,360 23,360 250,000 1.6%
+Number of Shares of Number of Class A Shares of Common Number of Shares Class A Stock Held

+Name of Selling Stockholder of Class A Common Stock Held Prior to the Offering Common Stock to be Sold in the Offering - Percentage of Class A Common Stock Held After Completion of the Offering BancBoston Investments, Inc. 437,833 200,000 237,833 1.5% Alta Subordinated Debt Partners III, L.P 954,681 476,640 478,041 3.0% Fulcrum Venture Capital Corporation 273,360 23,360 250,000 1.6%